 By Mary Lynne Rainey, June 2020

-This timeline follows Native Peoples’ adaptations to a changing landscape following the retreat of the Wisconsin glaciation.
+This timeline follows Native Peoples’ adaptations to a changing landscape following the retreat of the Wisconsin glaciation, based on regional archaeological and environmental data.
 The glaciation period began circa 75,000 BP (Before Present), with terminal moraines on islands by 21,000 BP.
 Offshore islands were ice free by circa 18,000 BP, and all of present-day New England was ice free by circa 14,000 BP.
 Regionally, coastal New England was a tundra environment, with sea level about 300 feet lower than present day.

 PaleoIndian Period, ca. 12,500–10,000 BP

 - Environment: Nantucket was part of a continuous post-glacial tundra across the continental shelf, evolving to a boreal forest of pine, alder, and spruce, with swamps, marshland, and an abundance of plant and animal life.
 Circa 11,000 BP, Younger Dryas (a period of rapid cooling) marked a return to cooler conditions, dramatic and unstable changes in vegetation, and hydrology.

 - Settlement and Subsistence: Small groups of highly mobile bands, exploring the region, identified resource-rich catchment areas and lithic sources.
 Mastodon, mammoth megafauna, died out during this period; caribou, elk, deer, smaller mammals, and a wide range of plants were used.

 - Technology: Specialized fluted or lanceolate projectile points, exotic lithic material types, assemblages include gravers, scrapers, and channel flakes.
 Distinct parallel-stemmed Plano (Eden) points mark the late PaleoIndian Period.